kubernetes/website/content/en/docs/reference/kubernetes-api/policy-resources/pod-security-policy-v1beta1.md

 ## PodSecurityPolicy {#PodSecurityPolicy}

 PodSecurityPolicy governs the ability to make requests that affect the Security Context that will be applied to a pod and container.
-Deprecated in 1.21.

 <hr>